Rypple, which provides cloud services, wanted to show that its solution increases the efficiency of managers and employees.

-The results of the campaign were unequivocal: the landing page with the explainer video had 20% more conversion than the other two versions.
+The results of the campaign were astonishing: the landing page with the explainer video had 20% more conversion than the other two versions.

 Studies confirm the advantage of video

 More than half of the respondents occupied the highest levels in the company.
-So, they were people who often make the final decision about what will happen to our offer.
+So, they were people who often make the final decision about what will happen with our offer.

 What do we learn from the survey?

 - 75% of the respondents answered that they watch videos related to work on business websites at least once a week, and 53% of them watch videos related to work on YouTube.